abdoshady550/Mechanic-Shop-System-Clean-Architecture/README.md

   <img src="https://img.shields.io/badge/SQL%20Server-CC2927?style=for-the-badge&logo=microsoftsqlserver&logoColor=white"/>
   <img src="https://img.shields.io/badge/Grafana-F46800?style=for-the-badge&logo=grafana&logoColor=white"/>
 </p>
+Welcome to the MechanicShop System!
+This project is a modern web application designed to streamline the operations of a mechanic workshop.
+Built with cutting-edge .NET technologies, it leverages Docker and Docker Compose for a robust, portable, and scalable development and deployment environment. 🚀

 ## ✨ Features

 - **Comprehensive Workshop Management**: Manage work orders, customer data, and repair tasks efficiently.